rahulrajdixit/IPv4-Checker/README.md

 # IPv4-Checker

 ## **Please Note**
 - This is a simple tool to check if a given IP Address is valid or not, and if it is a valid one, then it just provides some general information about it.
+Java will be required to run this program on your system.
 - The the tool does not have any dependencies for calculations involving the IP Addresses.
 Only certain libraries are being used for the frontend generation.
 - The methods were developed by me just out of curiosity, to understand how an IP Address could be validated.
 Hence, there is a possibility of finding errors.
 - I had made this tool some time back.
 If anyone wants to improve the code, then please feel free to contribute.